-The South America stevia market is competitive in nature having a large number of domestic and multinational players competing for market share.
-Emphasis is given on the merger, expansion, acquisition, and partnership of the companies along with new product development as strategic approaches adopted by the leading companies to boost their brand presence among consumers.
+The South American stevia market is competitive in nature, having a large number of domestic and multinational players competing for market shares.
+Emphasis is given on mergers, expansions, acquisitions, and partnerships among the companies, along with new product development as a strategic approach adopted by the leading companies to boost their brand presence among consumers.
 For instance, in 2018, Coca-Cola launched Coke “Coca-Cola Life” sweetened with 100% stevia in New Zealand.
 The company is also planning to introduce this product in the South Pacific region in the upcoming years.
-Key players dominating the regional market include Cargill, Incorporated, Tate & Lyle PLC, Archer Daniels Midland, Glg Life Tech Corp., and Ingredion Incorporated among others
+Key players dominating the regional market include Cargill Incorporated, Tate & Lyle PLC, Archer Daniels Midland, Glg Life Tech Corp., and Ingredion Incorporated.

 1.2 Scope of the Study

 2. RESEARCH METHODOLOGY

 3. EXECUTIVE SUMMARY

 4.1 Market Drivers

 4.2 Market Restraints